 When we read a review of a book, we simultaneously react to two texts: the article about the book, and the book the article is about.
 A good reviewer must be aware of this fact.

-, but I quickly find myself repelled by reviewer Paul Theroux’s mushy, overcooked treatment.
+I am pleased to find a review of Stanley: The Impossible Life of Africa’s Greatest Explorer by Tim Jeal on the cover of the latest New York Times Book Review, but I quickly find myself repelled by reviewer Paul Theroux’s mushy, overcooked treatment.
 Theroux certainly can write better than this, and he knows the subject matter well, so I can only guess that this review assignment caught him uninspired.
 He calls Jeal’s book “magnificent” and tells us that this biography “has many echoes for our own time” (as a book about a 19th Century African explorer certainly should), but that’s as far as Theroux goes in terms of social relevance, and most of the review features limp psychoanalytic summaries like this:

 Echoes for our time?
 Exactly, because Paul Theroux makes this book sound like a James Frey memoir.
 We hear nothing at all in this review about the actual confrontation between Euro-American and Central African culture that Stanley spearheaded (no pun intended).
 But we hear that “Nobody knew who [Stanley] was, and he didn’t want anyone to know” and that he was “shy” and “diffident when pursuing a woman”.
 I can just imagine Barbara Walters doing the follow-up interview: